maxplanck-ie/snakepipes/docs/content/setting_up.rst

 For each organism of your choice, create a file called ``<organism>.yaml`` in the folder specified by ``organismsDir`` in **defaults.yaml** and fill the paths to the required files next to the corresponding yaml entry.
 For common organisms, the required files are downloaded and the yaml entries can be created automatically via the workflow ``createIndices``.

+Note that the organism yamls that come with the installation are only appropriate internally for MPI-IE, and as an external you need to create / download your own.

 The yaml files look like this after the setup (an example from drosophila genome ``dm3``) :